—PROGRAMS

 A statewide conference for innovation in gambling support services

-The Ohio Problem Gambling Conference is held each Spring in partnership with Ohio for Responsible Gambling to bring together national experts, state leaders, and local innovators in problem gambling prevention, recovery, research, and more.
+The Ohio Problem Gambling Conference is held each Spring in partnership with the Department of Behavioral Health to bring together national experts, state leaders, and local innovators in problem gambling prevention, recovery, research, and more.
 It features a two-day in-person conference in Columbus, Ohio.

 Featuring interactive seminars and workshops, the conference allows attendees to showcase the latest research innovations, obtain continuing education units (CEUs) for those looking to receive or maintain their certification, and network with their peers.